 I love plants with blue flowers and I love decorating with blue and white.
-So coming up with some blue and white garden design ideas for one of my favorite flower garden color schemes seems like a natural next step.
+So creating a garden with that color palette seems like a natural next step.
+Which is why I started looking for the blue and white garden design ideas I’m sharing today.

 It’s starting to warm up around here and that always gets me wondering about what I’m going to do in my garden this year.